ApiniLabs/PAC-ID/README.md

 ### Recommendation: Summary of What the PAC-ID Is Pointing At
 The first extension SHOULD provide a summary of what the `PAC-ID` points to.
 The `name` of this extension SHOULD be `SUM` and it SHOULD be in [`T-REX`](https://github.com/ApiniLabs/T-REX) format.

-As example the result of a balance.
-The summary contains the measured weight `WEIGHT` and the tare `TARE`
+As example the result of a balance, where the summary contains the measured weight `WEIGHT` and the tare `TARE`:
 ```
 HTTPS://PAC.METTORIUS.COM/-DR/8956757*SUM$TREX/WEIGHT$GRM:2.05+TARE$GRM:100.01
 ```